-What is a Miniature Goldendoodle
+What is a Miniature Goldendoodle?

 Types of Mini Goldendoodles

 While searching for a Mini Goldendoodle puppy, you’re going to see words like “first generation” and “F1”, “F1b”.
-Here’s a quick overview of the different generations:
+Here’s a quick overview of the different Goldendoodle generations:

-It can be similar to the Poodles (and be curly) or it can be like a Golden Retrievers and be straight.
+It can be similar to the Poodles (and be curly), or it can be like a Golden Retriever and be straight.
 Their coat can also fall somewhere in the middle and be somewhat wavy!

 Because Miniature Goldendoodles don’t shed often, you will need to spend extra time brushing and combing through their hair to prevent knots, tangles and painful mats.
 We advise you to comb through the coat at least once a day.

 Miniature Goldendoodles also come in a range of different colors.
 Golden Retrievers can be a dark golden color (also known as red), yellow-golden, or a light cream.
 A Miniature Poodle can be red, black, tan, cream, apricot, red, or brown.

 - Cancer: Golden Retrievers have one of the highest rates of cancer of all dog breeds.

 - Dental Disease: Miniature Poodles are more likely than other dog breeds to have teeth-related issues.
-It’s important to clean your dog’s teeth daily and take them to see a doggie dentist at least one a year.
+It’s important to clean your dog’s teeth daily and take them to see a doggie dentist at least once a year.

 A Mini Goldendoodle puppy will be anywhere from $1,500-$3,000.
 The price depends on where you live, the pedigree of the parents, and other factors.

-Where to find Mini Goldendoodle Puppies
+Where to find Mini Goldendoodle puppies

 The most obvious place to find Mini Goldendoodle Puppies is from a reputable breeder.
 Be very wary of people selling puppies through online marketplaces and on social media.